-[35] In French, the Working Group has used the term "sociofinancement" rather than "financement participatif."
-These are both synonyms for crowdfunding, but "financement participatif" is the term used in the Canadian Securities Administrators' regulations governing crowdfunding in the form of investment.
-25

-[36] The UBCCA uses the concept of crowdfunding in the title and commentary but continues to use "public appeal" in the body of the Act.
-For greater clarity, in the UGCA, the phrase "public appeal" has been removed and replaced by "crowdfunding campaign" throughout.

-[37] The UGCA also contains fewer concepts and definitions than the UBCCA.
-The following concepts are not included or defined: beneficiary, vulnerable beneficiary, user agreement, governing authority, intermediary, or appeal organizer.
-This reduced the Act's complexity without altering its substance.
+- [36] In French, the Working Group has used the term "sociofinancement" rather than "financement participatif."
+These are both synonyms for crowdfunding.
+"Financement participatif" is the term used in the Canadian Securities Administrators' regulations governing investment crowdfunding. - [37] The UBCCA uses the concept of crowdfunding in the title and commentary but continues to use "public appeal" in the body of the Uniform Act.
+For greater clarity, in the UGCA, the phrase "public appeal" has been removed and replaced by "crowdfunding campaign" throughout. - [38] The UGCA also contains fewer concepts and definitions than the UBCCA.
+The following concepts are not included or not defined: beneficiary, vulnerable beneficiary, user agreement, governing authority, intermediary, and appeal organizer (ie campaign organizer).
+This reduces the Uniform Act's complexity without altering its substance.

-[38] The Working Group also looked closely at the meaning of the French words "fin", "objet", "finalité" and "but."
+- [39] The UGCA defines the following concepts: crowdfunding campaign (s.
+2), trust patrimony (s.
+4), terms of the crowdfunding campaign (s.
+5), and crowdfunding platform (s.
+8).
+The definitions are inserted into the substantive provisions where they appear for the first time. - [40] The Working Group also looked closely at the meaning of the French words "fin", "objet", "finalité" and "but."
 The way these words are used in the Civil Code does not point to any clear distinction between them.
 They are largely used as synonyms.
 In keeping with the most common usage, the UGCA uses the word "purpose"/ "fin" to refer to the different varieties of trust.
 It uses the more concrete term "object"/ "objet" to designate the specific purpose of a crowdfunding campaign.
-In two provisions, the term "spirit"/ "esprit" is used to refer to the broader intention underlying the campaign.
+In two provisions, the term "spirit"/ "esprit" is used to refer to the broader intention underlying the campaign and to provide some flexibility (ss.
+32 and 34). - [41] Section 21 of the UGCA provides that the terms of a crowdfunding campaign must not be revised in a way that alters its "object".
+However, the corresponding provision of the UBCCA states that the revision must not alter its "spirit" (s.
+6(1)).
+The Working Group adopted a more restrictive approach in the UGCA to avert the risk that section 21 could be used to circumvent the rules regarding disposal of a residue (s.
+26ff.).